Hyperbolic Geometry and Closed Bosonic String Field Theory I: The String Vertices Via Hyperbolic Riemann Surfaces: Inconsistency of the naive string vertices

-Therefore, the interpolation changes the constant curvature from $-1$ by a term having magnitude of $(\ln |t|)^{-2}$.
-This deviation makes the resulting surface almost hyperbolic except at the boundaries of the plumbing collar.
-However, the Riemann surface that is obtained by gluing the hyperbolic Riemann surfaces can be considered as a hyperbolic Riemann surface only if the metric induced on the surface has $-1$ constant curvature all over the surface.
 Therefore, the glued Riemann surface is not a hyperbolic Riemann surface. {\it Only in the $t\to 0$ limit, we obtain a hyperbolic Riemann surface as a result of the plumbing fixture of hyperbolic Riemann surfaces}.
-This can be seen from (\ref{Cgraft}).
 Hence, the string vertices $ \mathcal{V}^0_{g,n}$ defined as a set of Riemann surfaces with natural local coordinates induced from the hyperbolic metric around the punctures do not satisfy the geometrical identity (\ref{bvmastercond}) that is arising from the quantum BV master equation except in the $c_*\to 0$ limit.